Ikayherce/debbies-blog/README.md

 - User can log out of profile

 ### User Navigation Tests - PASSED
-- User can easily navigate to individual posts
+- User can navigate to individual posts
-- User can easily navigate to category menu
+- User can navigate to category menu
 - User can access About page
 - User can submit a message in contact form in About page
 - User can like and unlike posts when registered
 - User can comment on posts when registered
 - User can access the footer's social media links, which open in a new tab
-- Authenticated user can delete and edit their comments
+- Authenticated user can delete and edit their comments before they are approved by admin
 - SuperUser can access add new post page, edit and delete post pages, add category page

 ### Account Authorisation Tests - PASSED